 - Start by drilling a small hole with a long bit to make sure you’re in the right spot.

 - Then drill a one-inch hole for the LB and conduit.

-- Screw a 1/2-in. conduit connector into the back of the LB and then attach a piece of 1/2-in.
-EMT that's long enough to reach an easily accessible box in the basement or crawl space.
+- Screw a 1/2-inch conduit connector into the back of the LB and then attach a piece of 1/2-inch EMT that’s long enough to reach an easily accessible box in the basement or crawl space.

 - After you’ve mounted the LB to the siding, go inside and add a conduit connector and a metal electrical box to the other end of the EMT.

 - This box is where you’ll make the connections from your house wiring to the new shed wiring.

 - On the inside of the shed, you’ll screw a 4 x 4-inch square metal box to the side of the stud.